andrew/ultimate-awesome/README.md

 - [awesome-esm](https://github.com/rajasegar/awesome-esm) - Awesome list of ESM (EcmaScript Modules).
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [brno-awesome](https://github.com/scherrer-txt/brno-awesome) - ✨ A curated list of awesome Brno places.
-- [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [awesome](https://github.com/suttacentral/awesome) - Awesome stuff built on top of SuttaCentral’s awesomeness.